 How do Animoji work?

 Face ID is a facial-recognition feature developed by Apple.
-It launched in 2017 on the iPhone X but it can also be found on the iPhone XR, iPhone XS and iPhone XS Max, as well as the iPhone 11 models and it will be on future iPhones too.
+It launched in 2017 on the iPhone X but it's on all iPhones since that device, except the iPhone SE (2020), and it will be on future iPhones too.